XOOMAR

 4 sources analyzedLow confidenceTrend10Freshness94Source Trust92Factual Grounding92Signal Cluster40

 The warning came from World Health Organization chief Tedros Adhanom Ghebreyesus, who said Europe is not built for this level of heat, according to BBC World.
 His message was blunt: record temperatures are no longer arriving as rare shocks.
-They are exposing systems designed for a cooler continent.
+They are exposing systems designed for a cooler continent, a strain also visible in the Heidesee lake ban.

 "Heat stress is often called the 'silent killer' - and European homes, workplaces and schools were not built for these temperatures," Tedros said.